Inventiones Mathematicae

 Inventiones Mathematicae is a mathematical journal published monthly by Springer Science+Business Media.
 It was established in 1966 and is regarded as one of the most prestigious mathematics journals in the world.
-The current managing editors are Camillo De Lellis (Institute for Advanced Study, Princeton) and Jean-Benoît Bost (University of Paris-Sud).
+The current (2023) managing editors are Jean-Benoît Bost (University of Paris-Sud) and Wilhelm Schlag (Yale University).

 Abstracting and indexing

 The journal is abstracted and indexed in: